nf-core/fetchngs/docs/usage.md

 If the appropriate download links are available, the pipeline uses FTP by default to download FastQ files by setting the `--download_method ftp` parameter.
 If you are having issues and prefer to use sra-tools, Aspera or fastq-dl instead, you can set the [`--download_method`](https://nf-co.re/fetchngs/parameters#download_method) parameter to `--download_method sratools`, `--download_method aspera` or `--download_method fastq-dl`, respectively.

+### Aspera download method limitations

+As of aspera-cli 4.20.0, the `ascp` binary is no longer bundled with the conda package or container image.
+On first use, the pipeline downloads it from IBM's servers at runtime.
+This means `--download_method aspera` requires outbound network access from the compute node where the job runs.

+On air-gapped or network-restricted HPC systems, this will fail.
+Use `--download_method ftp`, `--download_method sratools`, or `--download_method fastq-dl` instead.

 ### Downloading dbGAP data with JWT

 As of v1.10.0, the SRA Toolkit used in this pipeline can be configured to access protected data from dbGAP using a [JWT cart file](https://www.ncbi.nlm.nih.gov/sra/docs/sra-dbGAP-cloud-download/) on a supported cloud computing environment (Amazon Web Services or Google Cloud Platform).
 The JWT cart file can be specified with `--dbgap_key /path/to/cart.jwt`.